Collision-induced amplitude dynamics of pulses in linear waveguides with the generic nonlinear loss: Conclusions

 \section{Conclusions}

-We derived the analytic expression for the collision-induced amplitude shift in a fast collision between two pulses in linear waveguides in the presence of the generic weak nonlinear loss.
+We derived the analytic expression for the collision-induced amplitude shift in a fast collision between two pulses in linear waveguides with the generic weak nonlinear loss.
 The results revealed that the weak nonlinear loss strongly affects the collisions of pulses, by causing an additional downshift of pulse amplitudes.
 More specifically, the collision-induced amplitude shift is of the order of $\epsilon_{2m+1}/|d_{1}|$ in the perturbative calculations, where $0< \epsilon_{2m+1} \ll 1$ and $|d_{1}| \gg 1$.
-Moreover, we showed that the analytic expression for the collision-induced amplitude shift is independent on the pulse shapes of the colliding pulses.
+This simple scaling behavior of the order of $\epsilon_{2m+1}/|d_{1}|$ is similar to the scaling for soliton collision-induced amplitude shift found in \cite{PNC2010} for $m=1$ and in \cite{PNG2014} for any $m \geq 1$.
+This similarity demonstrated that pulses in linear waveguides with the generic weak nonlinear loss exhibit soliton-like behavior in fast two-pulse collisions.
+Moreover, we showed that the analytic expression for the collision-induced amplitude shift is independent of the pulse shapes of the colliding pulses.
 The theoretical calculations were confirmed by numerical simulations of the propagation equations in terms of coupled PDEs with $m=2$ and $m=3$ for fast collisions of two Gaussian pulses.
-Our results, which generalized the results in \cite{PNH2017}, provided the insightful understanding of the effects of high order of nonlinear loss on dynamics of pulses in linear waveguides.
+Our results, which generalize those in \cite{PNH2017}, provide some insight into the effects of higher order nonlinear loss on the dynamics of pulses in linear waveguides.